 Parents who believe that their child is involved in tagging should look for spray paint cans, a collection of aerosol spray tips, wide-tip markers, glass etching tools, surgical gloves, name tag stickers, and photographs or self-made videos of graffiti.
 Sketches of graffiti, practice sheets containing a moniker, or school notebooks with doodles that resemble graffiti may indicate tagging activity.
 Paint or marker dye on the hands or extra-large, hooded coats with large cargo-type pockets often indicate an involvement in tagging.

 It usually includes the gang name and possibly a list of the monikers of several members in the gang or perhaps a threat aimed at a rival group (with slogans such as "187 ....." or "CK" or "BK").
 Monikers that are typical in street gangs are "Smiley," "Flaco," "Scrappy," "Payaso," "Goofy," "P dog," or "T-Locc."
-Telephone area code prefixes are sometimes included, and, although Utah's "801" code is used, codes from California seem to be very popular and "213," "310," and "714" are often seen.
+Telephone area code prefixes are sometimes included, and, although Utah's "801" and "385" code is used, codes from California seem to be very popular and "213," "310," and "714" are often seen.

 Street gang graffiti may contain derogatory references toward rival gangs.
 Blood sets may refer to Crip sets as "Crabs" and Crip sets may use "Slobs" in their graffiti as an insult to Blood sets.
 Gang graffiti that includes "187" indicates a threat to kill.
 "187" is the California penal code for homicide, and, used in street graffiti, tells rival gangs that those who painted the graffiti intend to kill them.